wesleyfongchong/website-content/post/stack/index.md

 ## Twitter

 Twitter is a great platform for me.
-I have more than 2000 followers, although I don't really know how that works and I think lots of those never see what I post.
+I have more than 9000 followers, which is not huge, but it's not a small number.

 Even though I joined Twitter in 2007, I never really used it effectively.
 I only started a few months ago to get any kind of interaction with the people out there 🙃

-It's pretty cool.
-I also follow some hashtags where newbies hang out, and I try to help sometimes with their questions.

-I also have a cool script that runs on [Glitch](https://glitch.com/) and it's triggered 2 times a day by IFTTT.
+I have a script that runs on [Glitch](https://glitch.com/) and it's triggered 2 times a day by IFTTT.
 I explain it [here](/tutorial-repurpose-posts-twitter/).
 Basically I have a list of posts on Airtable that I posted in the past and I want to repurpose on Twitter.

 It's sad to write a post, share it once and never post it again, but doing it manually it's 1) tedious 2) not something I can do consistently 3) had to track which posts I shared already.

 It's a job perfect for a machine, that posts them while I am sleeping, 2 times every day.

+## Books

+I wrote 8 free ebooks.
+I use GitBook to write them, the original self-hosted GitBook project [available here](https://github.com/GitbookIO/gitbook), not the thing that you find on gitbook.com.

+As for my blog posts, I write the drafts using Bear and when I think they are ready I export to a folder and I create an index.
+That's basically it.
+I made a template for the books which I reuse, and I'm pretty happy about it.

 ## That's it!